Skip to content

 Calling from a TwinCAT / PLC RT task#

 Don't link libcurl into your RT task.
-Instead expose the mediator over ADS / shared memory and let the PLC poll a typed structure:
+Expose the mediator over ADS / shared memory and let the PLC poll a typed structure:

 structured-text